This post may contain affiliate links. Please read my affiliate policy for more information.

 But the words we need to hear the most – the words with the greatest impact – can only come from within.

 Go on and give yourself the pep talk you’ve been waiting for.
+Give yourself the words of wisdom you need to hear the most.
 Write it down or record it, but say the freaking words.